The Clean Cooling Network Strategy and Oversight Committee (CCN-SOC) provide the overarching direction for the programme.

 Each country develops an in-country programme management team tapping into the central experts and using the tools and frameworks developed available through the knowledge platform.
-The Africa Clean Cooling Institute specifically supports the roll0-out of the SPOKE programme in Africa.
+The Africa Clean Cooling Institute specifically supports the roll-out of the SPOKE programme in Africa.

 All parties formally report back to the UNEP twice and year and in turn UNEP reports back to Defra as the lead funder.